Literacy Education Facilitator

 Learn more about the Volunteer experience in Vanuatu: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples that are not married may be assumed to be married or expected to be married because of the commitment to live together.
-Marriage commonly happens after a couple cohabitates and has children in Vanuatu because the cost of paying a bride price is expensive and it takes time to save up.
-Many Ni-Vans living together may not be married but are working toward it; a U.S. American couple that is not married will be asked questions about their plans to get married as it is a goal for Ni-Vans and being single or divorced is frowned upon.
+In Vanuatu, couples often live together and have children before getting married because the traditional practice of paying a bride price is costly and requires saving up over a period of time.
+Unmarried U.S. American couples may be asked about their marriage plans as being single or divorced is frowned upon.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.